wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/VSMOverview.md

 - Fewer lines of code than most other architectures
 - High type-safety
-- Built on Swift's modern concurrency model (async/await, actors, Sendable)
+- Built on Swift's modern concurrency model (async/await, actors, and optional `Sendable` where design or the compiler requires it)
 - Thread-safe by default through @MainActor isolation
 - No manual synchronization required
 - Unidirectional data flow prevents unintentional state and data bugs